 3. You Need a Carry-On Compliant Backpack

-For frequent flyers or folks trying to navigate through the jungle of budget airline baggage requirements, one thing is for sure: the Tortuga Outbreaker is an excellent carry-on backpack.
+For frequent flyers or folks trying to navigate through the jungle of budget airline baggage requirements, rejoice; the Tortuga Outbreaker is an excellent carry-on backpack.

 The Tortuga Outbreaker is right up there with the best carry-on travel backpacks, and the only backpack that might be a slightly better full-sized carry-on backpack is the Nomatic Travel backpack.
 Overall though, the Tortuga Outbreaker is a proven best choice as far as badass carry-on bags go.

-Most of the time you should be fine, but check each airline’s carry-on requirements to be sure the Tortuga Outbreaker will be accepted, and don’t overpack your bag in case of those close calls.
+Most of the time you should be fine, but check each airline’s carry-on requirements to be sure the Tortuga Outbreaker will be accepted.
+Oh, and don’t overpack your bag in case of those close calls.